marc88cap/Java-8/src/sortsearchbigo/README.md

 This process repeats as long as there is only one element in the list.
 Which makes this method a Order n log n or `O(n log n)`.

 [Recursive Linear Search](RecursiveLinearSearch.java) can be a lot slower than [Recursive Binary Search](RecursiveBinarySearch.java) because its comparing each element with the searched key - `O(n)`.
-While the other is comparing a necessary sorted lists middle value with the searched key - `O(log n)` because if the key is smaller, bigger values than the key are kept and vice versa.
+While the other is only comparing a necessary sorted lists middle value with the searched key - `O(log n)` because if the key is smaller, bigger values than the key are kept and vice versa.
 Then the remaining list is recursively searched until a equal value is found or there is nothing left to compare.